V-cyberpunk-01/E2Former/README.md

 This repository contains the official implementation of E2Former, an equivariant neural network interatomic potential based on efficient attention mechanisms and E(3)-equivariant operations.

 > E2Former represents a novel approach to neural network interatomic potentials (NNIPs) that combines the power of attention mechanisms with E(3)-equivariant operations.
 The model leverages multi-head self-attention within graph neural networks while maintaining rotational equivariance through spherical harmonics and irreducible representations.
-At its core, E2Former utilizes **Wigner 6j convolution** for efficient and accurate tensor product operations, enabling the model to capture complex many-body interactions while preserving physical symmetries.
+At its core, E2Former utilizes **Wigner 6j convolution** for efficient and accurate tensor product operations, enabling the model to capture complex geometric interactions while preserving physical symmetries.

 E2Former achieves state-of-the-art performance on molecular property prediction tasks by efficiently scaling attention mechanisms while preserving important physical symmetries.
 The architecture incorporates both invariant and equivariant features through a carefully designed transformer-based architecture that operates on atomic graphs.
 The model demonstrates superior performance on challenging benchmarks including MD17, MD22, OC20, and SPICE datasets, achieving chemical accuracy for energy and force predictions.